-Using this function, it is possible to switch to various pre-set welding data alternatives by double-clicking on the welding blowpipe's trigger.
+Using this function, it is possible to toggle between different pre-set welding data alternatives by double-clicking on the welding blowpipe's trigger.

-Switching takes place between the memory positions 1, 2 and 3, see the "MEMORY MANAGEMENT".
-If there is no data in memory position 2, switching takes place instead between positions 1 and 3.
+Toggling takes place between the memory positions 1, 2 and 3, see the "MEMORY MANAGEMENT".
+If there is no data in memory position 2, toggling takes place between positions 1 and 3 instead.

-ON - Switching between memory positions can take place before, after or during welding.
+ON - Toggling between memory positions can take place before, after, or during welding.

-ARC OFF - Switching between memory positions can only take place before or after welding.
+ARC OFF - Toggling between memory positions can only take place before or after welding.

-- Activation of trigger data switching performed in the configurationc menu.
+- Activating trigger data toggling from the configuration menu.